-Governments take extraordinary steps to prevent bank panic
+US, UK try to stem fallout from Silicon Valley Bank collapse

 NEW YORK (AP) — Governments in the UK and U.S. took extraordinary steps to stop a potential banking crisis after the historic failure of Silicon Valley Bank, even as another major bank was shut down.

-The UK Treasury and the Bank of England “facilitated the sale″ of Silicon Valley Bank UK to HSBC, ensuring the security of 6.7 billion pounds ($8.1 billion) of deposits.
+The UK Treasury and the Bank of England announced early Monday that they had facilitated the sale of Silicon Valley Bank UK to HSBC, Europe’s biggest bank, ensuring the security of 6.7 billion pounds ($8.1 billion) of deposits.

-British officials worked throughout the weekend to find a buyer for the UK subsidiary of the California-based bank, whose collapse was the second-largest bank failure in history.
+British officials worked throughout the weekend to find a buyer for the UK subsidiary of the California-based bank.
+Its collapse was the second-largest bank failure in history.

-“This morning, the government and the Bank of England facilitated a private sale of Silicon Valley Bank UK to HSBC,″ Treasury chief Jeremy Hunt said in a tweet.
-“Deposits will be protected, with no taxpayer support.
-I said yesterday that we would look after our tech sector, and we have worked urgently to deliver that promise.”

-HSBC said it will acquire Silicon Valley Bank UK Ltd for one pound.

-U.S. regulators also worked all weekend to try to find a buyer for the bank.
-Those efforts appeared to have failed Sunday.
-But U.S. officials assured all depositors at the failed institution that they could access all their money quickly,
+U.S. regulators also worked all weekend to try to find a buyer.
+Those efforts appeared to have failed Sunday, but U.S. officials assured all depositors that they could access all their money quickly.

 The announcement came amid fears that the factors that caused the Santa Clara, California-based bank to fail could spread.